Tommaso Giacomel: 2017-2019: Junior and Youth competitions

-Giacomel made is international biathlon debut on December 9, 2017, at the Biathlon Junior World Cup stage in Obertilliach.
+Giacomel made his international biathlon debut on December 9th, 2017, at the Biathlon Junior World Cup stage in Obertilliach.
 He finished 5th in the Junior Men 10 km Sprint, missing ones in both prone and stand shooting.
 He later placed 13th in the second Junior Men sprint competition in the same venue.

 In March 2018, he competed in the Biathlon Junior World Championships 2017 in the Youth category and placed 2nd in the Sprint, 6th in the Pursuit, 4th in the Men's Relay and 22nd in the Individual.

 The following year, he competed in the Biathlon Junior World Championships 2018 - he placed 35th in the Individual, 12th in the Sprint, 4th in the Pursuit, and 3rd in the Men's relay.

 Later that season, he had mixed results in other Junior competitions - including placing 2nd in the Sjusjøen Junior World Cup Men's Sprint and 3rd in the Junior European Championship Men's Sprint.